 How much notice for redundancy?

-Give your affected employees enough warning in advance.
-The statutory notice period depends on their length of service.
+Give your affected employees enough notice in advance.
+The statutory notice period depends on the length of service.

 - One week’s notice if employed between one month and two years.